Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 	/example/src/script.py		# This script is being tested.
 	/example/src/script_test.py	# This script tests the above script.
 	```
-2. Use the name of the tested Python method, prefixed with "test_".
+2. Prefix test methods with "test_".
 	```
-	def foo( bar ):	# This method is being tested. def test_foo():	# This method tests the above method.
+	def test_foo():	# This is an example test method declaration.
 	```

 ### **Writing Front-end Tests**